anthemion-org/ogle-web/README.md

 ### Identifier naming

-The Ogle source code uses a new identifier naming convention I am developing.
-This convention was inspired by the [Split notation](https://www.anthemion.org/split_notation.html) I use with C# and C++, but JavaScript differs so much from those languages, it seems impossible to make the notations compatible.
+The Ogle source code uses an identifier naming convention I have been developing for a while.
+It was inspired by the [Split notation](https://www.anthemion.org/split_notation.html) I use with C# and C++, but JavaScript differs so much from those languages, it seems impossible to make the notations compatible.

 #### Identifier prefixes